Try for free

 7. Hubstaff

-Screenshot of Hubstaff's dashboard
+Screenshot of Hubstaff's timesheets page

 Source: Hubstaff

 Hubstaff is a work management tool that primarily focuses on time tracking, although the tool also offers payroll tracking, invoice tracking, and employee scheduling.
-The platform also offers capabilities to support agile project management specifically, such as sprint management, automated stand-ups, and a project time tracker.
+The platform also offers capabilities to support agile project management specifically, such as sprint management, automated stand-ups, and a project time tracker

 While the tool certainly excels in time tracking and employee monitoring, you’ll need to rely on integrations to achieve a more robust project management solution with task management.
 Hubstaff does offer other products like Hubstaff Tasks that you can use to do so, but you’ll need to purchase each software separately, which can be expensive.